"That was utterly disgusting!"

 Welcome to one of the more unglamorous aspects of birding from a kayak you don't often read about.
 It's natural behavior such as this that truly makes kayak birding one of the many revealing lessons we learn as perpetual students in Nature's classroom.

-One of those lessons learned from years of birding from a kayak is that birds tend to relieve themselves of excessive, expendable weight upon taking off - particularly when suddenly provoked.
+So that's one of those lessons learned from years of birding from a kayak is that birds tend to relieve themselves of excessive, expendable weight upon taking off - particularly when suddenly provoked.
 Seagulls are especially prone to this practice, sometimes coupling need with mischievous opportunity - and often uncanny accuracy.
+Which leads to the next untold story...

 One afternoon as I approached a small sea lion rookery I failed to notice that my route took me right under a narrow ledge high atop a rocky outcropping at water's edge.
 The perch afforded chicken-sized glaucous-winged gulls that roosted there a panoramic view of the bay and surrounding shoreline below.
 It also provided a perfect vantage point to spot encroaching kayakers.